hular369/shapify/README.md

+## A PHP library that allows to check if a coordinate(lat,long) is inside or outside of a circle or a polygon

 This package enables you to check if a coordinate is inside a defined boundary of a polygon.
 It also facilitates with a feature to calculate area of a given boundary defined by polygon coordinates (Lat,long).

   - Same facilities are there for circular boundaries as well defined by a center and radius.